-Requirements: In addition to paying the registration fee and tuition, students must participate in the entirety of all 15 classes, and complete a final project by January 15, 2019 (project must be postmarked by that date).
-Doctors and nurses applying for CME or CE credits are required to complete a test online through the Foundation for Care Management.
+Requirements: In addition to paying the registration fee and tuition, students must participate in the entirety of all 15 classes, and complete a final project by May 31, 2022 (project must be postmarked by that date).

 Students must have an email address and access to a computer and telephone in order to take this course.
 Students must be able to call into a long-distance conference call number and use a passcode from their phones.